+I found this recipe years ago from a magazine called This Organic Life and have adapted and used it ever since.
 Film a large roasting pan with olive oil and cut up about six pounds of tomatoes – this is a great time to use those that have blemishes or splits because you can simply cut that part away.
-Chop and add one or two cups of whatever vegetables are coming in at the time such as onions, carrots, zucchini and Swiss chard.
+Chop and add one or two cups of whatever vegetables are coming in at the time such as onions, carrots, zucchini, celery and Swiss chard.

 If you plan to use a food mill, you don’t have to take out tomato cores.
 If you plan to use a food processor, core the tomatoes before cooking.
-You can also blanch and peel and/or seed the tomatoes if that’s your taste.
-Throw in several cloves of garlic, some sprigs of fresh thyme, oregano, basil, parsley.
+I don’t peel or seed my tomatoes but you can also blanch and peel and/or seed the tomatoes if that’s your taste.
+Throw in several cloves of garlic, some sprigs of fresh thyme, oregano, basil, and parsley.
 Splash with balsamic vinegar and roast for about an hour.
 The sauce will cook down and lose a good bit of moisture, and the vegetables will start to caramelize.
-Run through a food mill, salt and pepper to taste, and use immediately or freeze.
+Run through a food mill, food processor, or simply put in a high-power blender.
+Salt and pepper to taste, and use immediately or freeze.